-This is an excerpt from Practice Perfect Baseball eBook by American Baseball Coaches Association.
+This is an excerpt from Practice Perfect Baseball.

 Now that we have covered some basics of individual defense, I want to focus on team defense.
 Coaches must recognize the importance of individual defensive skills, but they also need to develop the concept of team defense.
 During practice, the work on team defense needs to be as gamelike as possible.
 A number of situations may develop during a game, and fielding may also be affected by the score or the inning.